 If a vehicle is used in any way during the act of soliciting prostitution, the judge can also enter an order impounding the vehicle for up to 60 days.

 If you or someone you know has been accused of solicitation for prostitution you need to retain experienced attorneys to defend you against the allegations.
-Our lawyers at Lindsey & Ferry, P.A., have experience defending against allegations of soliciting prostitution and stand ready to provide you with a vigorous defense.
+Our lawyers at Lindsey, Ferry & Parker, P.A., have experience defending against allegations of soliciting prostitution and stand ready to provide you with a vigorous defense.